This page lists and briefly describes some sources of support for prisoners and their families.

 The contact details, including the opportunity for comments and questions by prisoners and their families, are on the website.

-A charity which co-ordinates volunteers to provide a befriending service to prisoners.
+New Bridge Foundation is a charity which co-ordinates volunteers to provide a befriending service to prisoners.

 Families Outside is a charity registered in Scotland which describes itself as “the only national charity in Scotland that works solely to support the families of people affected by imprisonment”.